• Post author:

 • talking about your job

 Next, you might want to learn some food vocabulary when going shopping.
-For example, think about a trolley, store department, paying with card or cash, getting a bag at the counter, etc. Another advice for you is to learn how to negotiate prices on a market (especially in South America, Africa, or Asia).
+For example, think about a trolley, store department, paying with a card or cash, getting a bag at the counter, etc. Also, learn how to negotiate prices on a market (especially in South America, Africa, or Asia).

 And the list goes on and on.
-Basically, imagine each situation in which you’ll want to speak in a new country and learn vocabulary within the topic.
+Imagine each situation in which you’ll want to speak in a new country and learn vocabulary within the topic.

 • airport & business class